Table of Contents Contents

-While being able to bank online may have seemed like a foreign concept just a few years ago, online banking is normal for many Canadians so much so that many are choosing to leave their traditional financial institutions and switch to these online banks.
+While being able to bank online may have seemed like a foreign concept just a few years ago, online banking is normal for many Canadians, so many are choosing to leave their traditional financial institutions and switch to these online banks.

 Advantages of Online Banks